 Domaine Rolet - Arbois Vin de Paille 2015 (37,5 cl)

-A lovely straw wine with a dominant caramel aroma, complemented by delicious notes of dried fruit, fig, apricot, and quince...
-It offers great depth, a touch of liveliness, and a long finish.
-This wine is a true gem and will delight even the most discerning connoisseurs.
+A very lovely straw wine with a dominant candied fruit aroma on the nose, complemented by delicious notes of dried fruit, fig, apricot, and quince...
+It offers great concentration, a touch of liveliness, and good length on the palate.
+The wine has a "peacock's tail" shape and will delight even the most discerning connoisseurs.

 Buy your Rolet wines at the best prices in a private sale!